 Prior to this offering, the authorized capital stock of Warner Music Group Corp. consisted of shares of Class L Common Stock and shares of Class A Common Stock.
-The Class L Common Stock was identical to the Class A Common Stock, except that the Class L Common Stock was non-voting, was convertible into shares of Class A Common Stock as described below, and each share of Class L Common Stock was entitled to a preferential payment upon any distribution by us to holders of Warner Music Group Corp. capital stock (whether by dividend, liquidating distribution or otherwise) equal to the base amount for such share (\$81,000) plus an amount, accruing from March 1, 2004, sufficient to provide a return at a rate of 10% per annum, compounded quarterly, on the base amount for such share.
+The Class L Common Stock was identical to the Class A Common Stock, except that the Class L Common Stock was non-voting, was convertible into shares of Class A Common Stock as described below, and each share of Class L Common Stock was entitled to a preferential payment upon any distribution by us to holders of Warner Music Group Corp. capital stock (whether by dividend, liquidating distribution or otherwise) equal to the base amount for such share (\$81,000) plus an amount, accruing from March 1, 2004, sufficient to provide a return at a rate of 10% per annum, compounded guarterly, on the base amount for such share.
 We have made preferential payments to date aggregating approximately \$814 million, after paying the \$7.5 million dividend as part of the Holdings Refinancing.
 The remaining amount of the preferential payment will be approximately \$8.5 million (the "Remaining Preference Amount").
 The Remaining Preference Amount may be paid from any cash available to us.
 Prior to this offering, Warner Music Group Corp. intends to declare and pay a dividend to the holders of its Class L Common Stock, consisting of the Investors, in an amount equal to the Remaining Preference Amount.
 The dividend will be in the form of the Remaining Preference Notes to the Investors.
 After this offering, we intend to repay the Remaining Preference Notes with a portion of the proceeds from borrowings under the new term loan and cash on hand.
 See "Prospectus Summary-Recent Developments-The Concurrent Transactions."
 After giving effect to the dividend of the Remaining Preference Notes, each share of Class L Common Stock and Class A Common Stock will share equally in all distributions by us to holders of Warner Music Group Corp. capital stock.
-Under the terms of the Class L Common Stock, after giving effect to the subsequent 1,139 for 1 stock split on the Class A Common Stock, each owned subsidiary, issued to THL, Bain Capital, Music Capital and Providence Equity, in each case taking into account the exercise of the Three-Year Warrants.
-Subsequent to the issuance of the Three-Year Warrants, Holdings redeemed all of its preferred securities and, immediately prior to this offering, we will effect the Recapitalization.
-As a result, the Three-Year Warrants will represent the right to purchase up to approximately 19.0 million shares of our common stock (or approximately 15% of our common stock held by the Investors taking into account the exercise of the Three-Year Warrants).
-The net exercise price payable by Historic TW upon exercise of all of the Three-Year Warrants is equal to seventy-five percent (75%) of the fair market value per share of our common stock at the time multiplied by the number of shares of common stock issuable upon exercise, less credits (after giving effect to the additional \$7.5 million dividend) currently amounting to approximately \$42.6 million that have been calculated based on qualifying distributions on or repurchases of shares held by the Investors.
-In addition, as a result of the redemption of the preferred stock of Holdings, Historic TW is entitled to \$15 million in cash if it exercises the Three-Year Warrants.
-Assuming the Three-Year Warrants are exercised at the time of this offering and that the fair market value of our common stock for purposes of the formula above equals the public offering price, the aggregate net exercise price would be approximately \$284.4 million based on an assumed initial public offering price of \$23.00 per share, the mid-point of the estimated price range on the cover of this prospectus.
-If Historic TW exercises the Three-Year Warrants with payment of cash, they would own approximately 19.0 million of shares of common stock after giving effect to the Recapitalization.
-If Historic TW exercises the Three-Year Warrants without payment of cash, they would own approximately 6.6 million shares of common stock after giving effect to the Reca
+Under the terms of the Class L Common Stock, after giving effect to the Remaining Preference Dividend, each outstanding share of Class L Common Stock will be converted prior to this offering into one share of Class A Common Stock.
+After giving effect to the subsequent 1,139 for 1 stock split on the Class A Common Stock, each share of Class L Common Stock will have become 1.139 shares of Class A Common Stock, which will be renamed "Common Stock".